Parent School Partnership

-The Parent-School Partnership program is designed to assist families with students with autism spectrum disorders to reach their functional and academic potential in the educational system.
-Families will be connected with a Parent Mentor in their area who is a parent of an individual with ASD.
-The program strives to build collaboration between parents and schools – recognizing that both are essential partners in the education of students with ASD.
+The Parent-School Partnership program is designed to assist families with students with Autism to reach their functional and academic potential in the educational system.
+Families will be connected with a Parent Mentor in their area who is a parent of an Autistic individual.
+The program strives to build collaboration between parents and schools – recognizing that both are essential partners in the education of Autistic students.

-- To facilitate partnerships between the parents of students with autism and school personnel
+- To facilitate partnerships between the parents of Autistic students and school personnel

 - To strengthen mutual respect and understanding between parents and school personnel

-- To assist parents and schools in guiding each student with ASD towards knowledge and independence
+- To assist parents and schools in guiding each Autistic student towards knowledge and independence

 - Encourages collaboration and teamwork between schools and families

-- Acts as a resource for schools on issues relating to autism spectrum disorders
+- Acts as a resource for schools on issues relating to Autism

 - Provides information to schools